 Congratulations to Geordie who has been announced as a finalist in the 2020 Australian Museum Eureka Prizes, in the category of Leadership in Innovation and Science.

 SMRI Algebra and Geometry Online Seminar Harmonic analysis on GLₙ over finite fields Shamgar Gurevich (University of Wisconsin, Madison) Thursday, 08 October, 11:00–12:30 AEST (Sydney) Other time zones: Vancouver, Wed 17:00; Toronto, Wed 20:00; London, Thu 01:00; Cape Town, Thu 02:00; Mumbai, Thu 05:30; Beijing, Thu 08:00 There are many formulas that express interesting properties …

-Successful applicants for the Domestic Visitor Program – July 2020
+Congratulations to the successful applicants of the Domestic Visitor Program – July 2020.